Skip to Content

 Provisions and a few restaurants in Putney provide all you need for a low-key Vermont vacation.
 Grab a pint of craft beer at Poultney Pub, which also serves up quality eats, plus live music several nights a week.

 Forgot your steamy beach read for lakeside afternoons?
-Not only is Hermit Hill Books a perfect rainy-day hideaway, but you’re also sure to find a bargain book you never knew you needed.
+Not only is Laureate Fine Books a perfect rainy-day hideaway, but you’re also sure to find a bargain book you never knew you needed.

 For endless views plus a fun trek through several diverse forest communities, visit the Lewis Dean Nature Preserve and hike the 1.8-mile loop.
 Western views from the rocky ledge include all of Lake Saint Catherine and the Taconic Mountains.